aleshaleksey/fansys23/skills.md

     - Identify spell being cast [12 + MP dice used to create it]
     - Identify magical constructs or summoned creature: [4 + Total dice].
       - Special: for every 4 points over the identification threshold, the character gains an extra piece of information about the creature.
+    - *Special*: A character using "counterspell" to counter a spell, that successfully identifies an effect with arcana does not need to make a [Sup] roll, but instead can assign [MP + 2] to succesfully counter the effect.
   - Dungeoneering: A colleciton of esteric fields dealing with dangerous places such as labyrinths, monster lairs and disaster zones.
 It includes knowledge of things like creatures dwell in such places, typical hazards and resources, likely locations of trap/treasure zones and core zones, and general dungeon trivia.
 Thresholds are as follows:
     - Identify monstrous creature or construct: [4 + Total dice]
       - Special: for every 4 points over the identification threshold, the character gains an extra piece of information about the creature.